Trump's PAC faces scrutiny amid intensifying legal probes

 People are also reading…

-The investigation is one of several criminal probes Trump currently faces, including scrutiny of how documents with classified markings wound up at the former president’s Mar-a-Lago club.
-Regardless of Save America’s ultimate role in the investigations, the flurry of developments have drawn attention to how the PAC raised money and where those funds have been directed.
+The investigation is one of several criminal probes Trump currently faces, including scrutiny of how documents with classified markings wound up at the former president's Mar-a-Lago club in Palm Beach, Florida.
+Regardless of Save America's ultimate role in the investigations, the flurry of developments has drawn attention to the PAC's management, how it has raised money and where those funds have been directed.

 While Trump has more than $115 million held across various committees, the vast majority of it is stored at Save America.
 The PAC ended July with more than $99 million cash-on-hand, according to fundraising records — more than the Republican and Democratic national campaign committees combined.

-Trump has continued to shovel up small-dollar donations in the months since, frustrating other Republicans who have been struggling to raise money ahead of November's midterm elections.
+Trump has continued to shovel up small-dollar donations in the months since, frustrating other Republicans who have been struggling to raise money ahead of the November midterm elections.

-Much of the money Trump has amassed was raised in the days and weeks after the 2020 election.
+Much of the money Trump has amassed was raised in the days and weeks after the 2020 election, which he lost to Democrat Joe Biden.
 That’s when Trump supporters were bombarded with a nonstop stream of emails and texts, many containing all-caps lettering and blatant lies about a stolen 2020 election, soliciting cash for an “election defense fund.”

 But no such fund ever existed.
 Instead, Trump has dedicated the money to other uses.
 He's financed dozens of rallies, paid staff and used the money to travel as he's teased an expected 2024 presidential run.